Personal Insights

 Objective:

-Objective of this blog is to create awareness of Scope Item – Lot Size of One with Advanced Variant Configuration (55E) and to share the experience of the recent workshop conducted with customers and partners to walk them through the business process and evaluate whether the Best Practices outlined synergize with the actual business process at companies.
+Objective of this blog is to create awareness of Scope Item - Lot Size of One with Advanced Variant Configuration (55E) and to walk through the business processes and flows

 Target audience for this blog: